Hamzanow/Stop-watch-timer/README.md

 # Stop-watch-timer
-it's a simple Mini Project Using Atmega32 to count time and overflow when reach to 100 Hours

-Using ATmega32 Microcontroller with frequency 1Mhz.
+it's a simple Mini Project Using Atmega32 to count time and overflow when reach to 100 Hours using ATmega32 Microcontroller with frequency 1Mhz.

 Timer1 in ATmega32 with CTC mode to count the Stop Watch time.

-six Common Anode 7-segments.
+Six Common Anode 7-segments.

-six 7-segments in the project using the multiplexed technique.
+Six 7-segments in the project using the multiplexed technique.

 one 7447 decoder for all 7-segments.
 ## Stop watch features